 Once a case is referred to juvenile court, a juvenile court officer (often a probation officer) or prosecutor will then make a decision on whether to dismiss the matter, handle the matter "off the record," or file formal charges for the crime.

 Even if a juvenile court officer decides not to formally pursue the matter, they may still require the minor to appear before the officer or a judge.
 The officer or judge has a great deal of discretion in dealing out informal judgments, and will at the very least lecture the minor.
 Other potential remedies include requiring counseling, paying a fine, repaying the victim, performing community service or putting the minor on probation.
 Also, if the juvenile court officer believes that the child has been abused or neglected, he or she may initiate proceedings to remove custody of the child from their parents.

 If charges are filed against a minor, here is what you can expect:

 Juvenile court officers and prosecutors consider a wide variety of factors when deciding whether or not to file formal charges.
 Here's a list of the most common factors found in the juvenile justice system:

 Unfortunately, other far less "fair" factors may come into play, such as the minor's appearance, gender (boys are more likely to have charges filed), socio-economic status and ethnicity.
 Remember, it always pays to be polite, and in this case, to be contrite.
 Antagonizing the officials involved is a virtual guarantee that charges will be filed.

 While so many of us may have committed a minor crime or infraction and still kept our job or our school enrollment, the American attitude toward small crimes is no longer a small matter.
 Even a dismissed charge or a diversionary sentence, if found, can destroy a person's chances for a scholarship or a good job.
-So if you've been arrested or charged with a juvenile offense, your best move is to get a free case evaluation from a criminal defense attorney as soon as possible.
+So if you've been arrested or charged with a juvenile offense, your best move is to find a criminal defense attorney near you.